Summary

 searchDomainNamestringyes Long-TermThe unique identifier of the search domain associated with the saved query.

-For the returned datatype, you can get confirmation that the saved query was unstarred: through a sub-parameter, it will return the unique identifier, and indicate its no longer starred with a true value for the isStarred sub-parameter.
-Click on the sub-datatype in the table below to read more on this.
+For the results, you can get confirmation that the saved query was unstarred: the unique identifier, and indication it's no longer starred with a true value for the isStarred.

 ParameterTypeRequiredDefaultStabilityDescription